singlebitxyz/gulp/IMPLEMENTATION_PLAN.md

 -   Queries return relevant answers
 -   Citations are included in responses
--   Confidence scores are calculated
+-   ⏳ Confidence scores are calculated (pending)
--   Queries are logged for analytics
+-   Queries are logged for analytics (with token usage)
 -   Both OpenAI and Gemini work

 ---